EmersonWon/EmersonWon.github.io/_pages/personal.md

 author_profile: true
 ---

-Here are my personal information apart from work.
+> Here are my personal information apart from work.

+I was born and raised in Guangdong Province.
+My high school: The Affiliated High School of South China Normal University

 ## Music
 Basically I listen to classic music and rock music.
 My favorite composers are Beethoven and Brahms.